-(3) Each of our directors and executive officers is also a director or executive officer, or both, of Gladstone Investment Corporation, our affiliate and a business development company, and Gladstone Commercial Corporation, our affiliate and a real estate investment trust, each of which is also externally managed by our Adviser.
+- (3) Each of our directors and executive officers, other than Mr. Gray, is also a director or executive officer, or both, of Gladstone Investment Corporation, our affiliate and a business development company, and Gladstone Commercial Corporation, our affiliate and a real estate investment trust, each of which is also externally managed by our Adviser. - (4) Mr. Brill served as our chief financial officer through his resignation on April 8, 2008.
+Our Board of Directors appointed Gresford Gray as chief financial officer on that date.